johnquiruz/advocacy-website/README.md

-# What is Space Cleanup for Kids?
+# What is Space Guardians?

 Created by: John Quiruz

-**Space Cleanup for Kids** is a website that seeks to spread awareness about the growing problem of space junk accumulating in Earth's orbit.
+**Space Guardians** is a website that seeks to spread awareness about the growing problem of space junk accumulating in Earth's orbit.
 This website is intended for young readers.

 ## Features